ynyz/srsly-wrong-transcripts/README.md

 note:
 this project is on hold for a moment as I try to find a new way to automate transcription.
-If you have any tips, send a comment! :)
+If you have any tips on good free software, send a comment! :) if you have a transcription that still needs a little work, or one that is close to complete, feel free to add it or lmk.

 # What's this about?